 Condition: This very attractive instrument in good condition, the silver case verso with some signs of age and wear, the dial bright and vibrant with some minor marks, the bezel rotates easily.
 The barometer the subject of full servicing and calibration under laboratory conditions, showing good stepless progression and very acceptable levels of accuracy, see performance chart.
+The travel case in very crisp condition, the exterior retaining much original gloss finish, with a few light marks to the verso, the silk and velvet linings bright with just a few signs of age.

 Comments: This is an unusual and very handsome early instrument with good aesthetic appeal, nicely hallmarked and well presented.
 Very much a collector’s piece.